ductiletoaster/docker-brain/README.md

 #TODO: Look into smaller containers for php, node, etc
 #TODO: add config to load ssh keys
 #TODO: create .cmd or .ps1 files to make executing docker cmds easier
-#Not sure these should be seperate... but if they are then the AWS CLI and what not needs to live on the alpine container

 ### Dev Box